Shadow Hamiltonians of structure-preserving integrators for Nambu mechanics: Introduction

 \section{Introduction}

 In 1973, Nambu proposed a generalized Hamiltonian mechanics, now called the Nambu mechanics \cite{Nambu}.
-He extended the phase space spanned by the canonical doublet ($q,p$) to one spanned by a multiplet $(x_1, x_2, ..., x_{N})$, where $N\ge 3$, and using the Liouville theorem as a guiding principle, he generalized the Hamiltonian $H$ to multiple Hamiltonians $(H_1, H_2, ..., H_{N-1})$, the Poisson bracket to the Nambu bracket, and the Hamilton's equations to the Nambu equations.
+He extended the phase space spanned by the canonical doublet ($q,p$) to one spanned by a multiplet $(x_1, x_2, ..., x_{N})$, where $N\ge 3$, and using the Liouville theorem as a guiding principle, he generalized the Hamiltonian $H$ to multiple Hamiltonians $(H_1, H_2, ..., H_{N-1})$, the Poisson bracket to the Nambu bracket, and the Hamilton equations to the Nambu equations.
 It was later found that the Jacobi identity for the Poisson bracket should be generalized to the fundamental identity for the Nambu bracket \cite{SahooValsakumar,Takhtajan}.

 As an example of the Nambu mechanics, Nambu showed that the Euler equations for the free rigid body can be derived from the Nambu equations \cite{Nambu}.
-However, applications of the Nambu mechanics have been limited to some particular systems so far, although there have been some interesting applications in the field of fluid mechanics (see, for example, Refs.\cite{NevierBlender,Suzuki}).
-This is because the systems described by the Nambu mechanics should have multiple conserved quantities as the Hamiltonians.
+We can find some interesting applications of the Nambu mechanics, e.g. in fluid mechanics \cite{NevierBlender,Suzuki}, string/M-theory \cite{HoMatsuo,Yoneya}, and dynamical systems \cite{Unal,FrachebourgKrapivskyBenNaim,Karasozen}.
+However, applications have been limited to some particular systems so far, because the systems described by the Nambu mechanics should have multiple conserved quantities as the Hamiltonians.
 Recently we have proposed a novel approach to the Nambu mechanics, the hidden Nambu formalism, and revealed that the Nambu mechanical structures are hidden in any Hamiltonian systems \cite{HorikoshiKawamura}.
 For example, a Hamiltonian system of ($q,p$) with a Hamiltonian $H$ can be described by the $N=3$ Nambu system of $(x_1,x_2,x_3)=(q,p,q^2)$ with the Hamiltonians $H_1=H$ and $H_2=x_3-x_1^2$.
 Here the second Hamiltonian $H_2$ works as a constraint between variables.
 This formalism allows us to investigate the properties of the Nambu mechanics in various systems including semiclassical systems \cite{Horikoshi1,Horikoshi2,ChandreHorikoshi}.